Age of Earth: Development of modern geologic concepts

-Studies of strata—the layering of rocks and earth—gave naturalists an appreciation that Earth may have been through many changes during its existence.
+Studies of strata—the layering of rocks and soil—gave naturalists an appreciation that Earth may have been through many changes during its existence.
 These layers often contained fossilized remains of unknown creatures, leading some to interpret a progression of organisms from layer to layer.

 Nicolas Steno in the 17th century was one of the first naturalists to appreciate the connection between fossil remains and strata.
 His observations led him to formulate important stratigraphic concepts (i.e., the "law of superposition" and the "principle of original horizontality").
 In the 1790s, William Smith hypothesized that if two layers of rock at widely differing locations contained similar fossils, then it was very plausible that the layers were the same age.
 Smith's nephew and student, John Phillips, later calculated by such means that Earth was about 96 million years old.

 In the mid-18th century, the naturalist Mikhail Lomonosov suggested that Earth had been created separately from, and several hundred thousand years before, the rest of the universe.
 Lomonosov's ideas were mostly speculative.
-In 1779 the Comte du Buffon tried to obtain a value for the age of Earth using an experiment: He created a small globe that resembled Earth in composition and then measured its rate of cooling.
+In 1779 the Comte du Buffon tried to obtain a value for the age of Earth using an experiment: he created a small globe that resembled Earth in composition and then measured its rate of cooling.
 This led him to estimate that Earth was about 75,000 years old.
+Even earlier, in 1687, in his Principia, the mathematician and physicist Isaac Newton was the first to calculate the age of the Earth by experiment, doing so by modeling its cooling from a red-hot state, theorizing a globe of red-hot iron the same size as Earth, ultimately coming to a conclusion of around 50,000 years.
+A method that Lord Kelvin would follow in his attempts to calculate the age of Earth.

 Other naturalists used these hypotheses to construct a history of Earth, though their timelines were inexact as they did not know how long it took to lay down stratigraphic layers.
 In 1830, geologist Charles Lyell, developing ideas found in James Hutton's works, popularized the concept that the features of Earth were in perpetual change, eroding and reforming continuously, and the rate of this change was roughly constant.
 This was a challenge to the traditional view, which saw the history of Earth as dominated by intermittent catastrophes.
 Many naturalists were influenced by Lyell to become "uniformitarians" who believed that changes were constant and uniform.